Big Toe Joint, Hammer Toe & Bunionette Problems:

 - If left untreated, it is very common to lead towards cartilage or destruction and potentially arthritis of the big toe joint.

-- Click the above link to find out what you need to do and if you should see your podiatrist.
+- Click the above link to find out what you need to do and see your podiatrist.

 - This is also very common in people that have fluid retention and swollen ankles.